jay-euints/biont-docs-temp/guides/ownership.md

 A first move puts the soul on the map.
 From there it can build cumulative visits and eventually claim territory.
 Pick a starting location near a known landmark or near a corridor where you expect future foot traffic — claim land before everyone else figures out where the roads will be.

-## Sustaining yield
+## Sustaining Yield

 ### Tick your soul

 Vitality decays at 1/epoch.
 If no one ticks the soul for 5,000 epochs, it dies.
-Anyone can tick — including you, your alts, your allies, or third parties farming poke rewards.
+Anyone can tick, including you, your alts, your allies, or third parties farming poke rewards.

 The cheapest sustain pattern is to do nothing and let third parties tick for the reward.
 The most defensive pattern is to tick yourself daily and not pay out.